 She’s received grants from the COVID Cultural Commissioning Fund, the Idaho Commission on the Arts, and the Alexa Rose Foundation, among others.
 She is a 2024 Literature Fellowship recipient for the Idaho Commission on the Arts.

-When not teaching or writing, she volunteers for the Idaho Trails Association and the City of Boise, where she helps with sagebrush habitat restoration, and the Golden Eagle Audubon Society, where she serves on the GEAS education committee and is a curriculum instructor for the Golden Eagle Academy.
-She is also a member of the Cloud Appreciation Society and the Idaho Native Plant Society.
+She volunteers for the Idaho Trails Association and the City of Boise, where she has helped with sagebrush habitat restoration, and the Golden Eagle Audubon Society, where she serves on the GEAS education committee and is a curriculum instructor for the Golden Eagle Academy.
+She is a member of the Cloud Appreciation Society and the Idaho Native Plant Society.
+You can find her on iNaturalist (her favorite citizen science app).